 Career: Teaching/lecturing in Physical Education, Leisure, Tourism and Business Studies and the Management of Recreation/Leisure Centres in several local governments.

-Other voluntary work: Member of Wandsworth Common Management Advisory Committee (10 years), Wandsworth Society, Visiting Wards at Springfield Hospital, Team Leader at Olympic and Paralympic Games, London 2012, Commonwealth Games, Glasgow 2014 and member of VIP/Protocol team for World Athletic Championships, London, 2017 and Team Leader, Protocol at the Glasgow 2018 European Championships.
+Other voluntary work: Member of Wandsworth Common Management Advisory Committee (10 years), Wandsworth Society, Visiting Wards at Springfield Hospital, Team Leader at Olympic and Paralympic Games, London 2012, Commonwealth Games, Glasgow 2014, member of VIP/Protocol team for World Athletic Championships, London, 2017 and Team Leader, Protocol at the Glasgow 2018 European Championships.

 Prof Rod Kedward

 Founding Trustee and Honorary Life President of The Secret WW2 Learning Network.

 Rod Kedward has been an academic at the University of Sussex from its earliest days in the 1960s.
 He specialised in the history of Resistance in Occupied France during the Second World War, and between 1968 and the end of the century Rod personally recorded more than 100 interviews in French with ex-resisters.